 The key will be to take your journey at your own pace.
 You will need to give these issues some space and also gave your self time to think further, read, listen, watch, explore, and discuss.

-Below are some signposts for certain parts of the journey.
-It is by no means exhaustive, it really is just a starting point.
+Below are signposts for certain parts of the journey.
+It is by no means exhaustive as a list, it really is a starting point.
 Please feel free to suggest more or ask me a question if you are not sure about anything.
 And, before you start, please remember to:

 Take it slow